Kitura/BlueSSLService/README.md

 ### Creating the Configuration

+Both clients and server require at a minimum the following configuration items:
+* CA Certficate (either `caCertificateFile` or `caCertificateDirPath`)
+* Application certificate (`certificateFilePath`)
+* Private Key file (`keyFilePath`)

 **BlueSSLService** provides two ways to create a `Configuration`.
 These are:
-- `init(caCertificateFile: String, certificateFilePath: String, keyFilePath: String? = nil, chainFilePath: String? = nil)` - This API allows you to create a configuration using a self contained Certificate Authority file.
+- `init(caCertificateFile: String?, certificateFilePath: String?, keyFilePath: String?, chainFilePath: String? = nil)` - This API allows you to create a configuration using a self contained `Certificate Authority` file.
 This file **must** reside in the same directory as the application.
-The second parameter is the path to the certificate to be used by application to establish the connection.
-The third parameter is the path to the `Private Key` file used by application.
-If nil, the certificate file path will be used.
-The fourth parameter is the path to the certificate chain if applicable.
+The second parameter is the path to the `Certificate` file to be used by application to establish the connection.
+The third parameter is the path to the `Private Key` file used by application corresponding to the public key in the `Certificate`.
+The fourth parameter is the path to the `Certificate` chain file if applicable (see note 2 below).
-- `init(certificateDirPath: String, certificateFilePath: String, keyFilePath: String? = nil, chainFilePath: String? = nil)` - This API allow you to create a configuration using a directory of Certificate Authority files.
-You **must** also hash the CA certificates in this directory using the Certificate Tool.
+- `init(certificateDirPath: String?, certificateFilePath: String?, keyFilePath: String? = nil, chainFilePath: String? = nil)` - This API allow you to create a configuration using a directory of `Certificate Authority` files.
+These CA certificates **must** be hashed using the `Certificate Tool` provided by `OpenSSL`.
 The remaining parameters are identical to the previous API.

+*Note 1:* `Certificate` and `Private Key` files must be `PEM` format.
+*Note 2:* If using a certificate chain file, the certificates must be in `PEM` format and must be sorted starting with the subject's certificate (actual client or server certificate), followed by intermediate `CA` certificates if applicable, and ending at the highest level (root) `CA`.

 #### Example